Frequently Asked Questions

 If the union were to go on strike, could I continue to work and not be penalized by the union?

-It would always be your choice whether to participate in a strike.
+It would be your choice whether to participate in a strike.
 However, if you are a member of a union, you are subject to Union by-laws which may allow for penalties against employees for not striking.
 We suggest you research this issue to make sure you understand the answer before you vote.